 Loads of people, mainly females I have to say, complain that their upper arms are flabby and loose, and this tends to happen naturally as we age.
 But does it have to be so?
 And what is the cause of bingo wings?!

 Arms which have a layer of fat over the muscle will never look toned, so the first task is to reduce body fat.
 It’s like any muscle group, it won’t show through a thick layer of fat.
 Females also have a tendency, especially if apple-shaped, to store fat on the upper arms.
 The female body is very clever at storing fat in places it considers the least dangerous to health!
 So that’s arms, bum, hips and legs.
-Additionally, as we age, our skin loses its elasticity and we lose muscle, so we end up with loose skin hanging at the back of our arms.
+Additionally, as we age, our skin loses its elasticity and we lose muscle, so we end up with loose skin hanging at the back of our arms and of course we want to get rid of these bingo wings.
 Added to this, the way we use our arms these days means that the biceps are often flexed for long periods of time – typing at a computer, for instance, and the triceps are relaxed.
 People also tend to concentrate on building the muscles at the front of their body, where they can see them, and they ignore everything at the back.

 A healthy diet and regular exercise are the first step; fat percentage needs to be brought down to a healthy range.
 That’s around 22-25% for females and about 12-17% for males.
 Mean time we can work the triceps muscles at the back of the arms very easily, no special equipment required.